When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 Calcium carbonate is the primary mineral in limescale.
 However, it can also contain magnesium hydroxide and calcium sulfate.
 These minerals are naturally present in most water we drink.

 They are collected by water as it travels from its source to your tap.
-Limescale often can be seen around plumbing fixtures and water heaters in households with hard water.
+Limescale is often visible around plumbing fixtures and water heaters in households with hard water.

-In addition, limescale is common on machines with heating elements, such as coffee makers.
+Additionally, limescale is commonly found on machines with heating elements, such as coffee makers.

-How do you know it’s time to descale your Nespresso?
+How to know it’s time to descale a Nespresso machine

-Your Nespresso model might come with an indicator light that will flash when it is time to descale the machine.
-However, if you have hard water, you might need to clean the machine more frequently.
-In addition, not all models have the indicator.
+Your Nespresso model may come with an indicator light that flashes when it is time to descale the machine.

 Here are some other signs to look out for: